Rachel Wainer Apter, Director

 - DCR’s Community Relations Unit has a team of community relations specialists who work to prevent acts of discrimination and bias-based harassment through education and community engagement and work directly with impacted communities after civil rights incidents.

-- DCR’s Strategic Enforcement and Initiatives Unit has a team of attorneys who draft statutory amendments and regulations, issue reports to raise the profile of civil rights issues, draft legal guidance documents, and undertake Director-Initiated Investigations into possible patterns and practices of discrimination.
+- DCR’s Strategic Initiatives and Enforcement Unit has a team of attorneys who draft statutory amendments and regulations, issue reports to raise the profile of civil rights issues, draft legal guidance documents, and undertake Director-Initiated Investigations into possible patterns and practices of discrimination.

 Anyone who believes their rights under the LAD have been violated may file a complaint with DCR within 180 days of the incident.
 Click here to learn more about filing a complaint with DCR